 When your children reach the age of 21, they are no longer permitted to stay in the United States as your dependent.
 Your children would have to either leave the United States or apply for a visa in their own right.
 For example, if your child was studying at a University, they could apply for an F-1 student visa to allow them to finish their studies.
 If they hold F-1 status for at least one year and graduate from a US college, they can apply for Optional Practical training which gives them permission to work for one year in the field of study.
 Some STEM degrees allow for a further extension of OPT.
 During this time on OPT, they could try and secure employment from a United States employer and apply for a H1B Visa and/or labor certification.
 Alternatively, your child could buy a business or start a business and apply for an E2 visa in their own right.
 Back to E2 FAQs

-No. Our Immigration Law Firm in Orlando can correspond with you via Skye, email, telephone etc. Contact us to arrange a consultation.
+No. Our Immigration Law Firm in Orlando can correspond with you via Skype, Zoom, email or telephone.
+Contact us to arrange a consultation.
 We can complete the entire application process for you remotely.
 Back to E2 FAQs

 The E visa is generally applied for at the U.S. Consulate of the country of nationality or residence of the applicant.
-Alternatively, one can apply for a change of status in the United States with USCIS.
+Alternatively, one can apply for a change of status in the United States with USCIS if you are admitted to the U.S. with the treaty country passport.
 Back to E2 FAQs

 No. However, you may want to consider whether you are comfortable buying a business without seeing what you are buying and talking to the sellers.
 We strongly recommend that you visit the United States prior to deciding which business to purchase.
 The business broker can send you details of any business you are interested in and you can create a shortlist of businesses you want to find out more in-depth information about.
 Once you have your shortlist, you can come over to the United States on a 90 day ESTA (visa waiver) or on a 180 day B1/B2 visa.
 Both methods permit you to look at potential businesses to purchase, sign an Asset Purchase contract, however, they do not permit you to work until you have been approved for an E2 visa.
 Back to E2 FAQs